Table of Contents

-AET is an environmentally friendly testing method.
+AET is an environmentally friendly NDT Testing Method.
 Since it doesn't require the use of harmful chemicals or materials and doesn't generate waste, it aligns well with sustainable practices.

 This aspect makes AET a responsible choice for industries striving to minimize their ecological footprint.